 This tutorial will discuss the OAuth flows in three parts, and you are now reading Part 1.
 I will show some examples on how we can use the different OAuth grants in Cognito and also retrieve the user info using the Access token.
-This will be a hands on topic so you can have better understanding of each flows.
+This will be a hands on topic, so you can have a better understanding of each flow.

 To replicate the form submissions and API requests of an application, I will use Postman in our examples.
 If you have not used Postman before, it is a collaboration platform tool for API development, I suggest that you check it out, it’s a robust API tool and easy to use.